brianhigh/computing_bootcamp/R/literate_programming_with_r_and_rstudio.md

 ## Exercise #2: World Malaria Prevalence

 Convert [malaria.R](malaria.R) to R Markdown and render as HTML and PDF.
-You may choose use only a few sections of the analysis (like "prevalence by subregion").
+You may choose to use only a few sections of the analysis (like "prevalence by subregion") to save time.

 ![](images/malariaplot.png)